 I enjoyed the prose, I enjoyed the writing style and I loved the characters.
 I loved to hate certain characters, while others I adored from the start.
 All of the characters were believable.
 I found it gut-wrenching and heartbreaking in some places, and ironic and cruel in others.
 Elizabeth’s grief is explored in such a way I have never read before and it was tormentingly beautiful to read.
 I enjoyed how her grief turned, through letters, from heartbreaking to bitter to doubtful and then to pure resentment and anger, before returning back to the beautiful heartbreaking full of grief letter that had dominated the first two-thirds of the book.

-Often the word “unputdownable” is used to describe books and there is not a word more suited to this book than that one.
+Often the word “unputdownable” is used to describe books and there is not a word more suited to The Secrets We Keep by Stephanie Butland than that one.
 I have recently gotten out of my habit of staying up late to finish books, but I broke that trying to finish this one.
 It had me guessing to the very end, and unfortunately that’s where the disappointment kicks in a little bit.
 This is where I have difficulties in describing my thoughts, because I genuinely enjoyed the book.
 I even enjoyed the ending, to some extent.
 I just expected something massive to happen and that “something massive”, that twist that would have changed everything, just didn’t come, at least not in the way I hoped it would.
 In spite of this, I would recommend the book to friends and have thoroughly enjoyed reading it.